-The Division reviewed 300 new homeowners filings made with the MIA during the fiscal year.
-These filings included rate increases and decreases, new rating rules, rule changes, new policy forms, and revisions to policy forms.
-The Division selects for further review filings in which the insurers are requesting increases or decreases of over ten (10) percent on all or some policyholders, or when significant increases or decreases have been requested in successive years.
+The Division reviewed 302 new homeowners filings filed with the MIA during the fiscal year.
+These filings included rate increases and decreases, new rating rules, rule changes, new policy forms, revisions to policy forms, and revisions to underwriting guidelines.
+The Division selects for further review filings in which the insurers are requesting increases or decreases of ten (10) percent or more on all or some policyholders, or when significant increases or decreases have been requested in successive years.
 Typically, the effect of a rate, rule or form change on consumers is not easily ascertained without in-depth analysis of the filing.
 The three actuarial consulting firms previously mentioned, each under contract with the Division, are referred significant filings that require actuarial review.

 As found in prior years, the Division's consultants determined that multiple filings did not include adequate supporting actuarial data; therefore, the Division's consultants generated questions on the filed documents and made requests for additional supporting information.
 The Division, through its staff or consulting actuaries, advised the MIA of inquiries forwarded to the insurers.
-With few exceptions, the Division consultants received satisfactory responses from the insurers' actuaries.
-When necessary, the insurance company after responding to PICD's actuary consultants' inquiries, filed additional or corrected information with MIA.
+As part of its review of filings, MIA has made requests on some filings that the insurer provide MIA its responses to questions raised by the Division.
+With few exceptions, the Division's consultants received satisfactory responses from the insurers' actuaries.
+When necessary, the insurance company after responding to the Division's actuary consultants' inquiries, filed additional or corrected information with MIA.